Borneo Rangpur Citrus Tree

 Borneo Rangpur known also as Rangpur Lime or Mandarin Lime, this unique and attractive variety features year-round crops of bright orange, Mandarin-size fruit.
 Very juicy and easy to peel, its tart juice resembles lemon-lime in taste and can be used like Lime juice in beverages, salads and Asian dishes.
+Said to be more cold hardy than most other lemons and limes, the Borneo Rangpur has a fighting chance in USDA Zone 8b if planted in a protected location.

 Latin Name: Citrus limonia